 I have one more Disneyland story that I think is worth telling.
 In 1980 I was shown a Kodak photo of a couple of pre-teen kids at Disneyand posing for a picture with Goofy.
 The guy inside that Goofy costume is me, though of course I have no memory of that photo being taken.
 I posed for hundreds of such photos each day.
 I wish I could reproduce that picture for you here, but it has been lost to time.

 Ordinarily it would be impossible to tell who's actually in that costume, because depending on the shift or the day of the week, there were at least three of us members of "The Zoo Crew" available to play a particular character any given week.
-But this picture was taken in the summer of 1972, an election year when Disneyland was running a mock promotional campaign promoting Winnie the Pooh for President.
-I had taken to wearing a Pooh For President pin on every costume I wore that summer, and that pin is visible in that photo on Goofy's blue vest.
+But this picture was taken in late 1972, an election year when Disneyland was running a mock promotional campaign promoting Winnie the Pooh for President.
+I had taken to wearing a Pooh For President button on every costume I wore that summer, and that pin is visible in that photo on Goofy's blue vest.
 I was the only character who wore the pin on his costumes; none of the other guys was that zealous.
 That's how I know it's me in there with one arm around that boy and another around his sister.

 So, back to that photograph.
 The picture was taken by the father of those kids on the family's first and only vacation to Disneyland.
 The beaming boy on my left is Robert Bradfield, ten years old, from Provo, Utah.
 My right arm is around the shoulder of Robert's smiling sister; a tall, gangly, freckle-faced twelve year old.
 Eight years after that photo was taken, I met that girl again and she became my wife.